 2. May Promote Hair Growth

 Mango butter is rich in oleic acid (2).
 It may strengthen hair follicles and promote hair growth.
-The butter’s creamy consistency forms a protective coat over your hair strands and fortifies it against breakage and split ends too.
+The creamy consistency of mango butter helps it form a protective coat over your hair strands and fortifies it against breakage and split ends too.

 3. May Boost Hair Volume

-The benefits of mango butter warrant further research.
-However, you can prepare it at home and start using it.
+The beauty benefits of mango butter warrant further research.
+However, you can prepare it at home and start your hair treatment using it.
 We have included a DIY recipe for mango butter in the next section.

 DIY Mango Butter Cream For Healthy Hair